-Emerging Liverpool bands and musicians: a Pink Wafer guide
+Emerging Bands and Musicians from Liverpool: a Pink Wafer Guide

 Liverpool has a rich musical history, with some of the most celebrated names in popular music emerging from the city over the years.
 In recent years, Liverpool has become closely associated with psychedelic music, playing host to the renowned Liverpool Psych Fest.
 Yet the Liverpool music scene is by no means confined within the realms of psychedelia.
 The city boasts a number of artists engaging with a myriad of different styles, from alt-R&B to experimental techno.
 Read on to discover some of the most exciting new talent that Merseyside has to offer in 2019.